Cricket: Pravin Tambe drafted by Trinbago Knight Riders, set to be first Indian to play in CPL

 Trinbago Knight Riders have now signed Tambe, and the spinner will become the first Indian to play at the CPL should he feature for the Kieron Pollard-led side.

-TKR are owned by a group that includes Bollywood actor Shah Rukh Khan, that owns the Kolkata Knight Riders franchise, incidentally.
+TKR are owned by a group that includes Bollywood actor Shah Rukh Khan; the group that also owns IPL’s KKR franchise, incidentally.
 The Trinidad and Tobago franchise have won the CPL three times.

 Tambe, who has played just two first-class matches, shot to fame during IPL 2013 while playing for Rajasthan Royals as a 41-year-old.
 He spent three seasons with the 2008 champions before having spells at now defunct Gujarat Lions, and Sunrisers Hyderabad.

-Note: Clarification: Sunny Sohal is a former Indian first-class cricketer, currently representing the USA, who has been part of Barbados Tridents in the past.
-Despite being an Indian, he is considered a USA-registered player.
-(He is an ICC Americas player).
-Pravin Tambe will be the first player registered as an Indian to feature in the CPL if he plays in the upcoming season.